Pain Symptoms Treated by Medical Marijuana

 Different strains of medical marijuana may affect your pain differently.
 Medical marijuana can be used by rolling it into a joint or adding it to a vaporizer.
 It may take a trial and error approach to using many different strains of marijuana in several various methods and dosages to find the one that works for you.

-Indica strains are higher in THC than Savita, which is the active ingredient that is responsible for marijuana's pain-relieving properties.
+Indica strains are higher in THC than Sativa, which is the active ingredient that is responsible for marijuana's pain-relieving properties.
 These strains tend to work better in low to moderate dosages and can make pain worse when used in high dosages.
-Possible side effects may include drowsiness, dry mouth, dizziness, euphoria, thirst and increase appetite, short-term memory loss, red eyes, insomnia, giddiness or anxiety.
+Possible side effects may include drowsiness, dry mouth, dizziness, euphoria, thirst and increased appetite, short-term memory loss, red eyes, insomnia, giddiness or anxiety.

 The following strains can be used to treat pain: